Quantum resources of quantum and classical variational methods: VQE architecture

 \section{VQE architecture}

 Whilst, in theory, VQE is a Hamiltonian-agnostic and flexible algorithm, there are optimizations that can be made in its implementation.
-In a similar fashion to Appendix \ref{sec:RBM_appendix}, this section will explore the choices made when exploring the implementation of the VQE: the number of layers in the ansätz and the method for computing the expectation value of the Hamiltonian.
+In a similar fashion to Appendix \ref{sec:RBM_appendix}, this section will explore the choices made when exploring the implementation of the VQE: the number of layers in the ansatz, the method for computing the expectation value of the Hamiltonian, and the optimizer.
 It will also elucidate the stopping criteria used.

-Figure~\ref{fig:VQE_circuit_1_layer} shows a single layer of the VQE ansätz used in this work.
-We explored using up to four layers of this as the ansätz and found that the energy and magic accuracies improved with more layers, however, interestingly the performance of one and two layers were similar, as were three and four layers.
-The training time increases with each added layer and therefore we chose not to go beyond four layers, using four layers as the final ansätz.
+Figure~\ref{fig:VQE_circuit_1_layer} shows a single layer of the VQE ansatz used in this work.
+We explored using up to four layers of this as the ansatz and found that the energy and magic accuracies improved with more layers, however, interestingly the performance of one and two layers were similar, as were three and four layers.
+The training time increases with each added layer and therefore we chose not to go beyond four layers, using four layers as the final ansatz.

 Given that this VQE implementation was performed using a classical simulation of a quantum circuit, we could compute the expectation value of the Hamiltonian two ways: either using projective measurements of the final state or by exact computation (exploiting the full wavefunction of the final state that is only easily accessible in classical simulations and not in real quantum experiments).
 We tested using both methods to compute the expectation value of the Hamiltonian during training and found no significant difference between the two sets of ground states found, neither in energy nor magic.
 However, the time taken for the ground state search when using measured expectations was up to three orders of magnitude longer than when using exact expectations (up from $10^2$ to $10^5$ seconds).
 This could be caused by several things, the two that seem most pertinent to mention are related to the gradient of the expectation of the Hamiltonian with respect to the circuit parameters.
 Firstly, as the projective measurement step of a quantum circuit is not differentiable, the gradient was estimated using the parameter-shift rule \cite{PhysRevA.98.032309,PhysRevA.99.032331} which requires multiple evaluations of the circuit; this is in contrast to the exact case which only required a single execution to compute the value and gradient of the expectation value.
 Secondly, as an estimation of the expectation value can only be as accurate, or less accurate, than the exact value, the estimations of the gradient of the expectation value with respect to the circuit angles can only be equal to, or less accurate, than the exact case.
 Given this, then, it is natural to assume that with likely many sub-optimal estimations of the gradient, the optimization procedure would take longer and require more evaluations of the quantum circuit.
 Both of these factors will contribute to the increased runtime of the VQE procedure.
 Given the lack of clear improvement by either approach, and as this paper does not extend to system sizes beyond the range of what is classically simulatable, we chose to use the exact expectation value for the VQE procedure for significantly more efficient use of computational resources.